Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Numerical Examples

 \section{Numerical Examples}

-{ In this section, we consider the application of the developed error bound and the extrapolation formulas for the MIMO transfer function computations for PDE operators with continuous or very dense spectrum when Krylov subspace approximations lose their spectral adaptivity.
+In this section, we consider the application of the developed error bounds and show that the averaging formulas accelerate convergence for MIMO transfer function computations for PDE operators with continuous or very dense spectrum when Krylov subspace approximations lose their spectral adaptivity.
 This phenomenon can only be observed for large-scale problems, thus dimensions of our experiments are of order $10^5-10^6$.
-Though the theory in this manuscript is limited to the resolvent with $s\in \mathbb{R}^+$, we stress that the error bound, monotonicity and extrapolation seem to hold for imaginary $s$ and other functions such as $\phi(A)=\exp(-A t)$.
+Though the theory in this manuscript is limited to the resolvent with $s\in \mathbb{R}^+$, we stress that the error bound, monotonicity and error correction via averaging seem to hold for imaginary $s$ and other functions such as $\phi(A)=\exp(-A t)$.
 We also explore possible accelerations stemming from adding random vectors to the initial block.
-All errors reported are measured in the 2-norm. }
+All errors reported are measured in the 2-norm.